id3v1669/swhkdp/contrib/init/systemd/README.md

 ## systemd Instructions

-To have systemd automatically start `swhkd` for you:
+To have systemd automatically start `swhkdp` for you:

 1. Copy `hotkeys.sh` into your preferred directory
 2. `chmod +x hotkeys.sh`